 One day in early January of 1995, Ivan’s live-in girlfriend Marjie called us in a panic.
 “Ivan’s left the house and I can’t get him back.
 He’s mumbling something I can’t understand and he’s heading your way down the road.”
 We were having a January thaw then, and rain had turned all the hard-packed snow to ice.
 The road between our two houses was slick, wet ice.
 I ran out to the road, and there was Ivan, sliding on his bum, inching his way along the 150 yards of road between his place and ours.
 He was almost at our mailbox when I helped him stand up.
 I couldn’t understand what he was saying, so I led him down our driveway and into the house.
 He sat down at the kitchen table, distressed.
 Ivan was completely coherent mentally, but his voice wasn’t working so neither Mary nor I could fully understand what he was saying.
 We could take a good guess, though.

 I don’t know for sure, but I think Ivan was wrestling with deep regret.
-I’d never seen him like tis before.
+I’d never seen him like this before.
 His relationship with his daughter, Darlene, had become strained over the last 8 years after Marjie moved in.
 There was some talk about a will being changed and such.
 Ivan and Darlene hadn’t been on speaking terms for a couple of years as far as I knew then.
 In less than two weeks, Ivan would be dead and I think he knew it was coming.
 One of the saddest things to see is a person who misses the last train to forgiveness.
 Ivan was trying to catch that train, but it was pulling out of the station.
+As far as I know, he missed it.
 The next time Darlene saw Ivan was in the funeral parlour, laid out in a modern, blue fiberglass casket.
-It was strange to see such an earthy, old-time man laid to rest in one of the most synthetic coffins I’ve ever seen.
-A minister who never met Ivan did his funeral.
+It was strange to see such an earthy, old-time man laid to rest in one of the most synthetic and modern coffins I’ve ever seen.
+Ivan was not a religious man, and a minister who never met him did his funeral.
 Ivan had never been much for faith as far as I could tell.
+I wonder how he likes being dead?

 Ivan lived his whole life in my little corner of the world, he struggled and worked hard and left a few fading things that are still here today.
 Isn’t it surprising how quickly most people are forgotten?
 A wise man once noted that “man is like a mere breath; his days are like a passing shadow.”
 The older I get, the more I realize how true this is.